 One unofficial electronic transcript from each university attended (undergraduate and graduate) must be uploaded as a PDF within the application.
 Please do not mail any transcripts as part of your admission application.
 If you are offered admission, one official transcript from each university attended will be required at least one month prior to matriculation.
 Course-by-course evaluations are not considered official transcripts.

-Your application must include three letters of recommendation from people who can assess your academic or professional qualifications.
+Your application must include two letters of recommendation from people who can assess your academic or professional qualifications.

 You do not need to wait for all your letters to be received before you submit your application.
 As long as you have added your recommenders' names and email addresses and they each submit their recommendation before our application deadline, their letters can arrive after you hit the submit button.
 Recommended sources for letters of recommendation include: